What is a Bitcoin wallet?

 There are plenty of wallet softwares and it might be difficult to choose one!
 Here is my advice to chose a wallet and get started.

 You might not be from the tech world so I will explain what open-source is as simply as possible.

-Applications you use on your computer or smartphones are computer programs that have been programmed by developers.
+Applications you use on your computer or smartphone are computer programs that have been coded by developers.
 These developers create programs by typing lines of code.
 With open-source programs, you can read the line of code behind the program you are using.
 You don’t have to understand it or read it yourself but other people can do it.
 It means that if some malevolent programmer wants to add some lines of code to steal your coins then someone could see these lines and alert potential users that their coins are not safe.

 That’s why I would only choose an open-source wallet.

 Some websites offer online wallets.
 It means that they handle “your” keys for you.
 As I said in another article: not your keys, not your coins!
 I wouldn’t trust online wallets.
 If you really want to use them because it’s convenient (you just have to remember a login and password), use it only for small amounts!
 Sites get hacked every day.
 You don’t want to take the risk.

 I’ve tried Copay and I think it’s great for Android so I would recommend it as a wallet for your phone.
 However, I would only use it pour amounts like day to day payments.